Biden seeks to require international air passengers to quarantine upon arrival | Business

 Biden seeks to require international air passengers to quarantine upon arrival

-U.S. President Joe Biden issued an executive order on Thursday that vows to require international air travelers to quarantine upon U.S. arrival and directed U.S. agencies to quickly implement a federal mask mandate in interstate transportation.
-Biden's order says "to the extent feasible" air travelers must comply with applicable CDC guidelines concerning international travel "including recommended periods of self-quarantine," but does not explain how it will be enforced.
+U.S. President Joe Biden issued an executive order on Thursday that would require international air travelers to quarantine upon U.S. arrival, and directed U.S. agencies to implement a federal mask mandate in interstate transportation.
+Biden's order says "to the extent feasible" air travelers must comply with applicable U.S. Centers for Disease Control and Prevention (CDC) guidelines concerning international travel "including recommended periods of self-quarantine."
+It does not explain how it will be enforced.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)